 - Find a nice sunny spot in your garden that has at least 6 hours of direct sunlight in Spring and Summer.
-If you live in a particularly hot climate then I recommend planting roses in 6 hours of morning sun (rather then afternoon sun) so the rose can benefit from the sunlight, without having to contend without unfavourably high temperatures which can cause the rose bush to wilt.
+If you live in a particularly hot climate then I recommend planting roses in 6 hours of morning sun (rather than afternoon sun) so the rose can benefit from the sunlight, without having to contend with unfavorably high temperatures which can cause the rose bush to wilt.

 - Dig a hole that is at least 18 inches deep and across to accommodate the rose bush’s extensive roots system at maturity.

 - Plant the rose and backfill the hole with lots of compost.
 Multipurpose compost is able to retain lots of moisture, yet still retains an open structure that allows the roots to respire and excess water to drain away.